Skip to main content

 First Aid training can be taken in-person or online.

-CPR and First Aid training provided by the American Heart Association, the American National Red Cross, Medic First Aid International, EMS Safety Services, the American Safety and Health Institute and HSI are automatically accepted by Licensing.
-What if I take an online recertification class through one of these agencies – will Licensing count it?
+CPR and First Aid training provided by the American Heart Association, the American National Red Cross, Medic First Aid International, EMS Safety Services, the American Safety and Health Institute and HSI are automatically accepted by licensing.
+What if I take an online recertification class through one of these agencies – will licensing count it?

-Per State Child Care Licensing, CPR trainings must contain an in-person skill demonstration component in order to be accepted/approved.
+Per State Child Care Licensing, CPR trainings must contain an in-person skill demonstration component to be accepted/approved.
 As a result, CPR recertification training must be taken in person.
 However, blended instruction that combines online learning with in-person skill demonstration is permitted.

 First Aid recertification training can be taken in-person or online.